jonathanlurie/basemapkit/readme.md

 And from this "color editor" were created the built-in styles available below...

 ## Available styles
-So far, we mentioned only the style **Avenue** style as it's the first and default one, but there are many others!
+So far, we mentioned only the **Avenue** style as it's the first and default one, but there are many others!
 And while **Avenue** takes pride in being a rich yet generalistic style, Basemapkit provides styles that are better suited for **data visualization**, that are minimalistic and leaves room to your own data.
 And all the styles come with extra *presets*, meaning variants, playing with color and contrasts, but more on this in the next section.

 First, here is the list of **base styles**: